Updated: Aug 10

 First, you need to understand that there is a correct way to hang the hammock for camping.
 This is not the same as lounging in a hammock on the beach, reading a book, and sipping on a cocktail.
 You can take the cheapest hammock and lounge in it for an hour or two.
 But it takes a different size, shape, and construction to produce a comfortable SLEEPING hammock.

 The most common camping hammocks are now 10-feet long by 5-feet wide.
-(Many of the least expensive camping hammocks are only 9-feet long.)
-The ends are “gathered” to create the oval shape of the finished hammock.
-The hammock must be attached to “suspension straps” at each end.
+(Avoid the least expensive camping hammocks that are only 9-feet long.
+If you are a large person, check out 11 or 12-foot long hammocks.)
+The ends are gathered to create the oval shape of the finished hammock.
+The hammock must be attached to suspension straps at each end.
 The recommended set-up for the hammock suspension starts at a 30-degree angle.
 Consult the drawing below to learn that this configuration requires two mounting points (trees, posts, rocks, vehicles, etc.) at least 12-feet apart, and up to 20-feet apart.

 As mentioned above, most people under 6 feet tall will find that they enjoy the lay of a 10-foot hammock.
 However, if you are over 6-feet tall, you might prefer an 11 or 12-foot model.
 Likewise, standard hammocks are typically about 5-feet wide.
 “Double” hammocks are available which are slightly wider and will be a better choice if you are also wider than average.
-To be honest, I don’t know anyone who actually sleeps double in a hammock!
-When shopping for your hammock, please note the manufacturer’s weight limitations.
+(To be honest, I don’t know anyone who actually sleeps double in a hammock - other than a small child.
+However, some campers like to share their hammock with a pet!
+When shopping for your hammock, please note the manufacturer’s weight limitations.)

 The comfort of sleeping in a hammock is the result of the soft fabric surrounding you.
 Most campers do not use any kind of pad or mattress in the hammock.
 The quality of the fabric is often what separates the more expensive custom hammocks from the least expensive, generic models.
 Some ripstop nylon, for example, is stiff to the touch.
 Heavy fabric is designed for large, flat surfaces, not the curves of a hammock and doesn’t make for a comfy lay.
 More expensive, lighter fabrics have a silky feel.
 For this reason, the most expensive hammocks are also the lightest and somewhat less durable.